kleebaum/quizapp/README.md

 - The data remains confidential.

 ## Unit and Selenium Tests
-The quality of the app is ensured using JUnit and Selenium tests.
+The quality of the app is ensured using JUnit tests and static code analysis.

 ## Usage Description